vankessel/vankessel.github.io/blog/_posts/2019-07-03-disprove-quantum-immortality.md

 When you die the matter that made up your brain doesn't disappear.
 Neither does the energy that fired your synapses.
 The only thing that changes is the structure.
 Perhaps death is actually an extremely primitive [form](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness) [of](https://en.wikipedia.org/wiki/Panpsychism) [experience](https://en.wikipedia.org/wiki/Integrated_information_theory).

 Almost paradoxically this would mean quantum immortality relies on mortality.

-I personally hope it is possible to stop experiencing.
-Any form of immortality sounds exhausting.